flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-type.md

 Semi-untethered jailbreaks have been the most popular type of jailbreak in recent years.
 This type of jailbreak requires an exploit to be executed every time you reboot or turn off your device.
 ![semi-unte](@assets/images/2024-10-15-13-53-10.png)

 This jailbreak works by running the exploit through an app or website on the device itself.
-Due to the nature of how the exploit is ran, however, these jailbreaks are easily removable through their respective app.
+Due to the nature of how the exploit is run, however, these jailbreaks are easily removable through their respective app.
 A few examples of semi-untethered jailbreaks include Taurine, Dopamine, and Odyssey.

 ### 3. Semi-Tethered Jailbreaks
-Semi-tethered jailbreaks are very similar to semi-untethered jailbreaks, however the exploit must be ran using a computer rather than using a sideloaded app.
+Semi-tethered jailbreaks are very similar to semi-untethered jailbreaks, however the exploit must be run using a computer rather than using a sideloaded app.
 ![semi-te](@assets/images/2024-10-15-13-53-27.png)

 Due to requiring a computer to rejailbreak after every reboot, most choose to use a semi-untethered jailbreak instead.